nanochess/240pTestSuite_colecovision/README.md

 ### How to use it.

-Your options to use the suite.rom file are:
+* Colecovision

-* Your favorite Colecovision/MSX/SG1000 emulator (BlueMSX, OpenMSX or CoolCV).
+    * Load the file *suitecv.rom* in your favorite Colecovision emulator (BlueMSX, OpenMSX or CoolCV).
+    * Load the file *suitecv.rom* into a flash cartridge like the AtariMAX Ultimate SD Colecovision cartridge.
+    * Program the file *suitecv.rom* onto a 32K cartridge PCB.
+* MSX 1/2/2+ (SCC mapper)
+    * Load the file *suitemsx.rom* in your favorite MSX emulator (BlueMSX, OpenMSX, Meisei, fMSX)
-* Load the file into a flash cartridge like the AtariMAX Ultimate SD Colecovision cartridge or the MSX MegaFlash SD cartridge.
+    * Load the file *suitemsx.rom* into a flash cartridge like the MSX MegaFlash SD cartridge or the Carnivore 2 cartridge.
+* Sega SG1000.
+    * Load the file *suitesg.rom* in your favorite SG1000 emulator (BlueMSX, Meka, CoolCV, etc.)
-* Program the file into an EPROM and put it into a cartridge PCB for Colecovision/MSX/SG1000.
+    * Program the file *suitesg.rom* onto a 32K cartridge PCB.

-Detailed usage instructions are in the Suite_manual.md file.
+Detailed usage instructions are in the [Suite_manual.md](Suite_manual.md) file.

-The mapper used for the MSX version is SCC.

 ### How to assemble